dheeraj120501/Lets-Code/06-Cool Things Computer Can't Do/04-Deep Learning/Readme.md

 It is an elementary unit in an artificial neural network.

-## Introduction

-A neural network link that contains computations to track features and uses Artificial Intelligence in the input data is known as Perceptron.
-This neural links to the artificial neurons using simple logic gates with binary outputs.

-A Perceptron is an algorithm for supervised learning of binary classifiers.

-The Perceptron algorithm learns the weights for the input signals in order to draw a linear decision boundary.

 ## Geometric Intuition of Perceptron

 Line, Plane and Hyperplane

+**Weight shows the strength of a particular node.**

-Limitation of only linearly seperable dataset
+Limitation of only linearly separable dataset

 ## Types of Perceptron

 There are 2 major types of perceptron

+- **Single layer**: The main objective of the single-layer perceptron model is to analyze the linearly separable objects with binary outcomes.
-- Single layer: Single layer perceptron can learn only linearly separable patterns.
+  - Single layer perceptron can learn only linearly separable patterns.
+  - Being a supervised learning algorithm of binary classifiers, we can also consider it a single-layer neural network with four main parameters: input values, weights and Bias, net sum, and an activation function.
+  - It can’t work with non-linear patterns like in XOR gate.
-- Multilayer: Multilayer perceptrons can learn about two or more layers having a greater processing power.
+- **Multilayer**: It is mainly similar to a single-layer perceptron model but has more hidden layers so it can learn from two or more layers having a greater processing power.
+  - A multilayer perceptron model has a greater processing power and can process linear and non-linear patterns.
+  - It also implements logic gates such as AND, OR, XOR, XNOR, and NOR.
+  - It is tough to predict how much the dependent variable affects each independent variable.
+  - The model functioning depends on the quality of training.

 ## Perceptron VS Neuron